- 1 Advantages of owning an RV Specific GPS

 Common RV GPS Features and What to Look for Before Buying

-The first thing to consider when purchasing an RV GPS is – how easy is it to install and how easy is it to actually use when you are on the road?
+The first thing to consider when purchasing an RV GPS is – how easy it is to install and how easy it is to use when you are on the road?
 You may want to look into how fast the device can load information and maps as well, so you do not have to wait a long time for it to load each time you are looking up something new.
-Another consideration of easy use is – does it has a touch screen or buttons outside of the screen?
-In general, touch screen controls tend to be easier to use than button controls, and last longer too.
+Another consideration of easy use is: Does it have a touch screen or buttons outside the screen?
+In general, touch screen controls tend to be easier to use than button controls and last longer.

-Beyond that, you will want to look into the specific unit, to see how easy the device is to mount and/or install.
-There are some rather complex RV Navigation systems on the market, which require a specialist to install correctly, but others are as simple as a suction cup mount onto the windshield.
+Beyond that, you will want to look into the specific unit to see how easy the device is to mount and/or install.
+Some rather complex RV Navigation systems on the market require a specialist to install correctly, but others are as simple as a suction cup mount onto the windshield.

 Frequency of Travel

-How much you will want to spend on a GPS for your RV trips, will largely depend on how often you are planning to travel.
-If you plan to simply take one road trip each year in your RV, then there may be no need to get a high-end device, you may well get away with simply using Google Maps or another GPS app on your cell phone!
-However, if you plan to travel in your RV every vacation or are retiring and transitioning to a life on the road, then it is best to look for a device that will last a long time, offers lifetime map updates, and has all of the features that you desire.
+How much you will want to spend on a GPS for your RV trips will largely depend on how often you plan to travel.
+If you plan to take one road trip each year in your RV, then there may be no need to get a high-end device.
+You may well get away with simply using Google Maps or another GPS app on your cell phone!
+However, if you plan to travel in your RV every vacation or are retiring and transitioning to a life on the road, it is best to look for a device that will last a long time, offers lifetime map updates, and has all of the features that you desire.

 Size of the GPS Device

-This special feature can be a decisive factor for some people when buying a GPS, because not having to split one’s focus between keeping one eye on the map on the screen and the road ahead, keeps everyone much safer while traveling.
-The text-to-speech on most GPS devices will announce directions such as turns, vital intersections, or sudden re-routing, to keep you updated as you drive.
+This special feature can be a decisive factor for some people when buying a GPS because not having to split one’s focus between keeping one eye on the map on the screen, and the road ahead keeps everyone much safer while traveling.
+The text-to-speech on most GPS devices will announce directions such as turns, vital intersections, or sudden re-routing to keep you updated as you drive.
 It is also important to note the volume levels available on the device.
-Some of the cheaper options may come with the text-to-speech option, but this will be of little to no use, if you cannot hear it over the noise of the road.
+Some of the cheaper options may come with the text-to-speech option, but this will be of little to no use if you cannot hear it over the road’s noise.

 Wi-Fi and Bluetooth Capabilities

 A navigation device with Bluetooth capabilities is not really necessary, but it can make some things a lot easier.
-You can pair it with your smartphone to dial phone numbers and take phone calls handsfree.
-As for a built-in Wi-Fi, this does not necessarily make your GPS a hotspot, but it does allow for a variety of other features, including checking weather updates, fuel prices, traffic conditions, or even checking your email when on the road.
+You can pair it with your smartphone to dial phone numbers and take phone calls hands-free.
+As for a built-in Wi-Fi, this does not necessarily make your GPS a hotspot, but it does allow for various other features, including checking weather updates, fuel prices, traffic conditions, or even checking your email when on the road.

 Predictive Data Entry

 Now, this is likely the most important feature to consider when deciding which GPS to use during your RV adventures.
-This is the very reason you wanted such a system after all.
-Buying a GPS that has uploadable and updateable lifetime maps is very important, to ensure that you stay up-to-date no matter when or where you travel.
+This is the very reason you wanted such a system, after all.
+Buying a GPS with uploadable and updateable lifetime maps is very important to ensure that you stay up-to-date no matter when or where you travel.
 In addition to this, you will want a device that has the ability to show traffic conditions, as well as potential hazards for your RV.

 Types of GPS